Vilified for drug pricing, CEO Shkreli busted for securities fraud

 When Shkreli left the courtroom, he was mobbed by reporters who shouted questions about the allegations.
 Shkreli did not answer any questions.

-The securities fraud investigation predated the controversy surrounding Shkreli since September, when reports surfaced that his privately held Turing had raised the price of Daraprim, a 62-year-old treatment for a dangerous parasitic infection, to $750 a tablet from $13.50 after acquiring it.
+The securities fraud investigation predated a separate controversy surrounding Shkreli since September, when reports surfaced that his privately held Turing had raised the price of Daraprim, a 62-year-old treatment for a dangerous parasitic infection, to $750 a tablet from $13.50 after acquiring it.

 Asked if Shkreli raised drug prices to pay back investors, Capers said that was not part of the investigation.
 "I wouldn't want to speculate on his reasoning for trying to increase the price on those drugs," he added.